5-Fold Ministry Is for the Church Today (Ephesians 4:11)

 Is your pastor truly a biblical “pastor”?
 Very possibly so.
 But perhaps not.
 Sad to say, the modern Church has largely abandoned the broad-based fivefold ministry gifts of Ephesians 4:11 — that is, apostles, prophets, evangelists, pastors, and teachers — and has too often settled for identifying most Christian ministers simply as “pastor”.
 But often those “pastors” are more precisely evangelists or Bible teachers, or even prophets or apostles.

-My desire in this article is to show from the Scriptures that all five of these ministry gifts are biblically valid and needed today.
+My desire is to show from the Scriptures that all five of these ministry gifts are biblically valid and needed today.
 Let's look now at the Bible's main fivefold ministry Scripture verses:

 Ephesians 4:11-13 It was he [Jesus, vss.
-7-10] who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God’s people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
+7-10] who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God’s people, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.

 •• Let’s briefly examine these verses, and we will see how they plainly describe the Lord’s provision for His Church for the entire Church Age.
 But first a glance at verses 7-8 to establish the beginnings of a time frame.

 Ephesians 4:7-8 But to each one of us grace has been given as Christ apportioned it.
 This is why it says: “When he ascended on high, he led captives in his train and gave gifts to men.”

 These two verses establish a context for the 5-fold ministry gifts named in verse 11.